RustCrypto/utils/cmov/README.md

 constant-time and not be rewritten as branches by the compiler.

-Provides wrappers for the [CMOV family] of instructions on x86/x86_64 and the [CSEL] instruction on AArch64 CPUs.
+Provides wrappers for the [CMOV family] of instructions on x86/x86_64 and the [CSEL] instruction on AArch64 CPUs, along with a portable fallback implementation for other CPU architectures.

 [Documentation][docs-link]